Emulator-Dnl/Dinamita/README.md

 ## Integrantes

--Daniel Michel
+- Daniel Michel
--No one else :(
+- No one else :(

 ## Instalación